This post may contain affiliate links. Please read our disclosure policy.

 How To Make Blackberry Lemonade

-• Stir together lemon juice, water, simple syrup, and blackberry mixture.
+• Combine: In a large pitcher, stir together the lemon juice, water, cooled simple syrup, and blackberry puree.

 A glass of Blackberry Lemonade on a table